microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 Pooled desktop solutions, also called non-persistent desktops, assign users to whichever session host is currently available, depending on the load-balancing algorithm.
 Because the users don't always return to the same session host each time they connect, they usually don´t have administrator access.

 ### User accounts and groups:
-Your users need accounts that are in Azure AD.
+Your users need accounts that are in Microsoft Entra ID.
 To successful conduct challenge 4, these accounts will need to be [hybrid identities](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-hybrid-identity), which means the user account is synchronized.

 ### Role-based Access Control: